 Yet thanks to the ingenuity of Mottola (who co-wrote the script with Zev Borow) and the madly accomplished supporting cast, this reboot is positively teeming with pleasures.
 Kyle MacLachlan, now silver-haired yet as devastatingly handsome as ever, is suave silliness incarnate as an art-financier germaphobe with a fondness for EDM.
 (Asked if COVID caused his phobia, MacLachlan's friendly weirdo replies, “Nope.
 Touch screens.
 Haven't had a cold in 20 years.”)
 Lorenza Izzo is a hoot in the traditionally thankless role of Flecth's current girlfriend, with Marcia Gay Harden a saucy riot as the young woman's Italian stepmonster, who comes on to Fletch like he's the one promoting the flirtation and teasingly pronounces his name as “Flesh.”
 The oftentimes overripe Lucy Punch is a scaled just right as an unaware victim of Fletch's disguise fetish (Hamm does his best work as the vaguely swishy “style editor” interviewing her); Roy Wood Jr. and Ayden Mayeri are a deliciously mismatched team as cops who suspect Fletch of murder; John Behlmann, as the owner of Fletch's Boston sublet, is one of few actors in recent times to garner an enormous laugh through an unanticipated F bomb.

 And as if to answer an unvoiced prayer, Hamm's Mad Men co-star John Slattery shows up as Fletch's former newspaper editor, slyly parodying his Spotlight role as Ben Bradlee Jr. (he loathes the pandemic for giving his charges an excuse to work from home) and, yet again, acting as formidable friend/foe to his younger, less seasoned ally.
-Among many, many others, I hope Mad Men creator Matthew Weiner gives Confess, Fletch a look.
+Along with many, many others who should see the film, I hope Mad Men creator Matthew Weiner gives Confess, Fletch a look.
 Maybe it'll give him some ideas for the future.